erikmenhart/portfolio/README.md

 # Erik's ICS-4U Portfolio

-This is where you can find some of my best projects from grade 12 Computer Science, across multpile platforms.
+This is a collection of the work I've done during my final year of Computer Science at A.Y.
+Jackson.
+Here you can find some of my best projects across different platforms, as well as personal reflections of my work.

 ## Khan Academy